 - Baking Soda: Baking soda mixed with water will make a paste that can be applied to skin, which reduces swelling and itching.

-- Honey: It’s a natural anti-inflammatory and anti-bacterial properties make honey a sweet choice for treating mosquito bites.
+- Honey: It’s natural anti-inflammatory and anti-bacterial properties make honey a sweet choice for treating mosquito bites.

 - Ice: Putting an ice cube directly on the bite can offer relief and reduce swelling.